sirikon/ourcraft/docs/workdir-folder-hierarchy.md

 ```
 workdir/
-├─ ourcraft.conf
+├─ config.json
-├─ secrets.conf
+├─ state.json
 ├─ server/
 ├─ java/
 │   └─ <java-version>
 └─ backup/
 ```

-- `ourcraft.conf`: This file stores all the non-sensitive Ourcraft configuration.
+- `config.json`: This file stores all the non-sensitive Ourcraft configuration.
 Information that could be added to VCS systems, or inside non-encrypted backups.
-- `secrets.conf`: This file stores sensitive information that should be taken with extra care by the system administrator.
-Passwords could be placed here.
+- `state.json`: This file stores information relative to Ourcraft's current state.
+It's fully managed by ourcraft and isn't supposed to be edited manually unless you know what you're doing.
 - `server/`: Here is where the Minecraft server is actually placed.
 It's the working directory for the Minecraft Server process.
 - `java/`: The folder where Java versions are installed by the built-in Java